 Risk is inherent in the Group's activities and is managed through a process of on-going identification, measurement, management and monitoring, subject to risk limits and other controls.
 Risk identification involves finding the origins and structures of possible risk factors in the Group's operations and undertakings.
-Risk measurement entails assessing and quantifying the identified risks for management and monitoring purposes.
-Finally, risk controls and limits ensure compliance with rules and procedures, as well as compliance with the Group's risk appetite.
+Risk measurement entails measuring the identified risks for management and monitoring purposes.
+Finally, risk controls and limits promote compliance with rules and procedures, as well as adherence with the Group's risk appetite.

 The objective of the Group's risk policies and procedures is to ensure that the risks in its operations are detected, measured, monitored and effectively managed.
 Exposure to risk is managed to ensure that it will remain within limits and the risk appetite adopted by the Group will comply with regulatory requirements.
-In order to ensure that fluctuations that might affect the Group's equity and performance are kept limited and manageable, the Group has adopted several policies regarding the risk structure of its asset portfolio.
+In order to ensure that fluctuations that might affect the Group's equity as well as performance are kept limited and manageable, the Group has adopted policies regarding the risk structure of its asset portfolio, which are covered in more detail under each risk type.

-Risk policy is implemented through the setting of risk appetite, targets, business strategy, internal rules and limits that comply with the regulatory framework of financial markets.
+Risk policy is implemented through the evaluation of risk appetite, goal setting, business strategy, internal policies and limits that comply with the regulatory framework of the financial markets.

-The Board of Directors has overall responsibility for the establishment and oversight of the Issuer's risk management framework and for setting its risk appetite.
+The Board of Directors has overall responsibility for the establishment and oversight of the Issuer's risk management framework and risk appetite and risk limit setting.
 The CEO is responsible for the effective implementation of the framework and risk appetite through the corporate governance structure and committees.
-The CEO has established and is a member of the Executive Management Committee, the Risk & Finance Committee and the Credit Committee.
+The CEO has established and is a member of the Executive Board, the Risk & Finance Committee and the Credit Committee.

-The Credit Committee deals with credit risk, including individual credit decisions, credit limits for customers, and credit risk policy issues, while the Risk & Finance Committee covers primarily market risk, liquidity risk, and legal risk.
-The Risk & Finance Committee monitors the Group's overall risk position, is also responsible for enforcing the Group's risk appetite and risk limits, and reviews and approves changes to risk models before they are presented to the Board of Directors.
-The Executive Management Committee serves as a forum for consultation and communication between the CEO and the managing directors, addressing the main current issues in each division and takes decisions that are on operating matters not being considered in other standing committees.
-The Operational Risk Committee is a forum for discussions and decisions on key operational risk issues and review of the effective implementation of the operational risk framework.
+The Credit Committee deals with credit risk - individual credit decisions, credit limits on customers and credit risk policy - while the Risk & Finance Committee covers primarily market risk, liquidity risk and legal risk.
+The Risk & Finance Committee monitors the Group's overall risk position, is responsible for enforcing the Group's risk appetite and risk limits, and reviews and approves changes to risk models before presented to the Board of Directors.
+The Executive Board serves as a forum for consultation and communication between the CEO and the managing directors, addressing the main current issues in each division and makes decisions on operating matters not being considered in other standing committees.
+The Operational Risk Committee is a forum for discussion and decisions on operational risk issues and review of the effective implementation of the operational risk framework.

 The risk appetite is defined as the level and nature of risk that the Issuer is willing to take in order to pursue its articulated strategy.
-It is determined by various constraints reflecting the views of the Board of Directors, the CEO and Executive Management Committee.
+It is defined by constraints reflecting the views of the Board of Directors, the CEO and Executive Board.
 The Group's risk appetite is reviewed and revised at least annually.